andrewkeller/seano-formatter-qa-notes/docs/seanoViews.rst

         this solution?
 What might go wrong?
 What can Ops do to resolve an outage over the weekend?

-        This field is a single large reStructuredText blob.
+        This field is a single large Markdown blob.
 Explaining details is good.

-    mc-technical-loc-rst:
+    mc-technical-loc-md:
       en-US: |
         You are talking to a Tier-2 Member Care Representative.